Light Dark

 The first impression is the last.
 Since good onboarding allows you to make it last, it is best to grab it.
 Educate and engage the new customers.
 You can accomplish this by incorporating user-friendly steps and resources for possible sticking points.

-- Introduce chat support, if in any case, the user wants help.
+3. Introduce chat support, in case the user wants help.

 Tip 3: Incorporate Gamification Elements